redbear/Duo/docs/how_it_works.md

 1. Clear WiFi credentials if a Deep Factory Reset is performed before

-2. If the Safe Mode is chose during booting or the system mode is set to `AUTOMATIC` in user application, the DUo will turn on WiFi and try to connect to configured AP.
+2. If the Safe Mode is chose during booting or the system mode is set to [`AUTOMATIC`](https://docs.particle.io/reference/firmware/photon/#automatic-mode) in user application, the Duo will turn on WiFi and try to connect to configured AP.
+See also [`MANUAL`](https://docs.particle.io/reference/firmware/photon/#manual-mode) and [`SEMI_AUTOMATIC`](https://docs.particle.io/reference/firmware/photon/#semi-automatic-mode) system modes.
 If no WiFi credentials is configured, it will enter  the Listening Mode automatically

-3. Initialize the Particle cloud communication protocol
+3. If the system mode is set to [`AUTOMATIC`](https://docs.particle.io/reference/firmware/photon/#automatic-mode) in user application, it will initialize the Particle cloud communication protocol

 See: